mbalchanowski/Rank-aggregation-basic-informations/README.md

-[WIP] In free time I will add more informations.

 # What is Rank Aggregation?
 Rank aggregation is the process of combining multiple ranked lists into a single ranking.
-Example of score-based rank aggregation method is shown below (picture from [here](https://doi.org/10.3390/e25010132)):
+An example of a score-based rank aggregation method is shown below (picture from [here](https://doi.org/10.3390/e25010132)):

 <img src="./Rank_aggregation_example.svg">